MagnusArxNilsen/Emacs/README.md

 ## Major Modes
 ### Org Mode
-A variant of Outline mode for using Emacs as an organizer and/or authoring system.
-Files with names ending in the extension ‘.org’' are opened in Org mode (note Choosing Modes).
-To explicitly switch to Org mode, type ‘M-x org-mode’.
+Use Emacs as an organizer and/or authoring system.
+Files with the extension ‘.org’' are opened in Org mode.
 ### IELM (ielm)
-Interactively evaluate Emacs Lisp expressions.
+Interactively evaluating Emacs Lisp expressions.
+C-M-i completes Lisp symbols (or filenames), or indents.